EdwinVW/dapr-workshop/Assignment01/step-by-step-python.md

 1. Make sure the VehicleRegistrationService and FineCollectionService are running (results of step 1 and 2).

-1. Open a **new** terminal window in VS Code and make sure the current folder is `python/TrafficControlService`.
+1. Open a **new** terminal window in VS Code and make sure the current folder is `TrafficControlService`.

 1. Run the command `pip3 install -r requirements.txt`

 1. Start the service using `uvicorn traffic_control:app --port 6000`.

-1. Open the `python/TrafficControlService/test.http` file in VS Code.
+1. Open the `TrafficControlService/test.http` file in VS Code.

 1. Click on `Execute request` for all three requests in the file to send two requests to the API.